“Composition is a discipline; it forces us to think.

 Aim your pen

-Aim your writing pen at the goal you’re trying to accomplish.
+Aim your writing pen at the goal you’re trying to accomplish with your content.
 Your objective will determine the path it takes.

 Why not do both?
 Even learners need to be convinced your instruction is worth spending time to consume.